 |end||End time of the capture window in Unix seconds.|

 ACCEPT: the traffic allowed by the security group or network ACL.

 REJECT: the traffic rejected by the security group or network ACL.

 |log-status||Logging status of the flow log.

 OK: data is logging normally to the specified destination.

-NODATA: There was no network traffic passing through the ENI in the capture window.
+NODATA: there was no network flow passing through the ENI in the capture window.

 SKIPDATA: some flow log records were skipped in the capture window.
 This may be caused by an internal capacity constraint or an internal error.